dogweather/forkful/content/en/kotlin/html-and-the-web/sending-an-http-request-with-basic-authentication.md

 ---
 date: 2024-01-20 18:02:05.656700-07:00
-description: Basic authentication slaps a username:password combo onto an HTTP request.
+description: "How to: Kotlin handles HTTP requests with libraries like `ktor` or `okhttp`.\
-  Devs use it for a quick-and-dirty way to prove who's asking for what on the web.
+  \ Let's roll with `okhttp` for now.
+First, grab the library in your\u2026"
 lastmod: '2024-03-13T22:45:00.048385-06:00'
 model: gpt-4-1106-preview
-summary: Basic authentication slaps a username:password combo onto an HTTP request.
+summary: Kotlin handles HTTP requests with libraries like `ktor` or `okhttp`.
 title: Sending an HTTP request with basic authentication
 weight: 45
 ---